 Testing in pairs

-The term “testing in pairs” was coined by Dr. Bill Polonsky of the Behavioral Diabetes Institute in San Diego.
+The term “testing in pairs” was coined by Bill Polonsky, PhD, CDCES, of the Behavioral Diabetes Institute in San Diego.
 A pair is a set of blood glucose readings taken at bedtime and the next morning, before and after a meal, or before and after exercise, to give a few examples.
 By monitoring in pairs, each number gives context to the other.
 Instead of two meaningless data points, the two readings work together to tell a story.

 Bedtime and morning readings mainly tell you the story of what happened in your sleep.
 Did your blood glucose rise between bedtime and morning?
 If so, it is likely that your liver is dumping excess glucose into your system while you sleep.
 (Other possibilities include the Somogyi effect, in which the body responds to low blood glucose by raising it, and the dawn phenomenon, in which the body releases certain hormones in the early morning that cause the blood glucose level to rise.)
 Your doctor can fix nighttime problems by adjusting your drug or insulin regimen – but not if he or she doesn’t know about them.
 If you don’t monitor and then report your results, any problems are likely to go unresolved.